 As current concessions will be terminated in March 2022, the 2020 Italian Budget Law also contemplates a new tender procedure to be enacted by the end of 2020 to award a series of concessions, each for a term of nine years, to slot machine and VLT companies to act as network system operators for slot machines in Italy.
-Due to the strain of COVID-19, this term has been postponed by six months by the Law No. 18 of March 17, 2020 ("Cura Italia").
+Due to the strain of COVID-19, this term was postponed by six months by the Law No. 18 of March 17, 2020 ("Cura Italia").
+We expect that a new regulation will be approved in the following weeks, extending the term for the new tender.